Juan Bautista de Anza National Historic Trail: Modern touring

 Along the Juan Bautista de Anza National Historic Trail route, visitors can experience the varied landscapes similar to those the expedition saw; learn the stories of the expedition's events, members, and descendants; better understand the Native American diversity of cultures in their homelands and their guidance on the expedition; and appreciate the extent and lasting influences of Spanish colonial settlements in present-day Arizona and California.
 The Trail was designated a National Historic Trail in 1990 and a National Millennium Trail in 1999.

 In 2005, Caltrans began posting signs on roads that overlap with the trail route so that California drivers could follow the trail.

 Designated sites

 The National Park Service has developed a printed and online: Brochure Map for driving and guides for auto tours, hiking sections, and designated Historic sites, landmarks, and museums open to the public.
 Schedules of Anza celebrations and other historic events are on an updated NPS: What to Do-Events Guide.
 The detailed Anza Trail Maps by County show more points of interest, trailheads, and local lore.

 Growth

 The Juan Bautista de Anza National Historic Trail project is growing as local, state, and NPS efforts establish more trails, signage, and interpretive programs.
 The Trail is inspiring activities at existing municipal parks, neighborhood greenbelts, regional parks, and large open space preserves.
-Such opportunities can be discovered and tracked at the official Juan Bautista de Anza National Historic Trail website.